Sungket/sungket/README.md

  - I am a full stack developer, specialising on PHP and the LAMP stack
  - I am currently working on a Music database website and a delivery app for small independent shops.
- - My current interests are Laravel and Docker.
+ - My current interests are Laravel and Vue.

 <!--